diku-dk/futhark/docs/versus-other-languages.rst

 This only works for built-in numeric types.

 All types can be combined in tuples as usual, as well as in *structurally typed records*, as in Standard ML.
-There are not yet any sum types.
+Non-recursive sum types are supported, and are also structurally typed.
 Abstract types are possible via the module system; see :ref:`module-system`.

 If a variable ``foo`` is a record of type ``{a: i32, b: bool}``, then we access field ``a`` with dot notation: ``foo.a``.
 Tuples are a